ericoporto/ags-manual-wiki/UpgradeTo362.md

 Previously in AGS when you tied a object or room event to a function in script, such function could only be located in GlobalScript.
 With 3.6.2 you can now select which script module to use.
 This selection is made on Events tab of a Property Grid, where you will see a "Script Module" dropdown list.
-This allows you to neatly organize event functions in your project scripts, and not clutter GlobalScript from all kind of things.
+This allows you to neatly organize event functions in your project scripts, and not clutter GlobalScript with all kinds of things.

 Note that GUI Controls inherit script module of their parent GUI, and everything in room (room objects, hotspots, etc) will always use the same room script.

 Please be aware that changing this selection does not automatically move any existing functions from one module to another: you will have to move them by hand.
-But any functions generated for events by clicking "..." button will end up in the selected script module.
+But any new functions generated for events by clicking "..." button will end up in the selected script module.

 ### Expanded voice clip names

 Previously the voice clips had to be named with only first 4 letters from a Character's script name, e.g. "ROGE1.ogg" in case character's name is "cRoger".
 This could have become a problem if you have several characters which begin with the same 4 letters.

 Starting with 3.6.2 the voice clips are to be named using full script name (except the preceding 'c' symbol) and an extra dot between name and a number.
-This dot is to be able to distinguish clip numbers from any numbers found in the character name itself.
+This dot is added to be able to distinguish clip numbers from any numbers found in the character name itself.

 For example:
 * If Character's script name is "cRoger" then the voice clips have to be called like "Roger.1.ogg";